devon-wolf/portfolio/README.md

 ## Stack
 I wanted to keep things simple to better reflect my own design and tooling preferences - while I truly enjoy working in React, for example, it seemed absurd to use so many extra tools on this project when plain-old vanilla JavaScript, HTML, and CSS would do the job with no protest.

 So that's what you'll see.
 Vanilla JS, HTML, and CSS, doing their thing.
-As the project progresses I expect it will be served up from a minimal Node JS backend using Express for ease of sharing files such as my resume.

 ## Design Resources